jalantechnologies/github-ci/docs/USAGE.md

 **Pre-requirements**

 - Account on DigitalOcean and API token with read/write access (See [How to Create a Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for help).
-- Kubernetes cluster on DigitalOcean with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
+- Kubernetes cluster on DigitalOcean with nginx configured and mapped to domain (This example assumes - `production.myapp.com` is mapped to your load balancer.
 See [How To Set Up an Nginx Ingress on DigitalOcean Kubernetes Using Helm](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) for help.)
 - Access and credentials for a Docker registry (This example uses Docker Hub - `registry.hub.docker.com` and assumes provided credentials have access to the repository named - `myapp`)
 - A valid `Dockerfile` on root of your project with entrypoint (See [Dockerfile](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).